ossia/score-docs/docs/common-practices/common-practices.md

 # Common practices

-The following pages will guide you through recurring patterns and snippets that apply to various use-cases.
+The following pages will guide you through recurring patterns and snippets that apply to various use-cases common in the creation of media artworks.

-Enjoy advanced scenario authoring for your intermedia creation !
+For instance, how to spatialize sound beyond stereo, how to organize a score in scenes, how to play cues, what are the possibilities for live-coding in score...

 {: .fs-6 .fw-300 }